vdpappu/lora-premier/README.md

    - Generates responses from both models for the same prompts
    - Helps evaluate the impact of fine-tuning

-To use these notebooks:
-1. Open the desired notebook in Jupyter or your preferred environment.
-2. Update the model path and other parameters as needed.
-3. Run the cells to perform inference and analyze the results.

 ## Requirements

 See `requirements.txt` for a list of required Python packages.
 This includes: